pushyzheng/ipinfo/README.md

 ## Install

 Firstly,  make ensure your Go version is above 1.12, then build `ipinfo.go` file.
-So you can install in Linux:
+So you can install it in Linux:

 ```shell
 $ sudo go build ipinfo.go